luisadha/alrc-termux/README.md

 ### Test & Testing
 #### test
-> Test with the termux widget.
+> GUI: Test with the termux widget.
 If you don't want to mess up your .bash_profile, put the file ~/local/share/alrc-termux/test/.shortcuts/alrc.test To ~/.shortcuts/alrc.test Then make the Termux widget run from there, if it doesn't show up do the refresh.

-or shot on terminal with
+> CLI: shot on terminal with

 ```
-al_runtest
+bash ~/.shortcuts/alrc.test
 ```

 #### testing